Anzac Day.. (A post written drunk..)

 A day that makes me immensely proud and immeasurably sad.
-Who else but Australians and our mad cousins, the New Zealanders, would take a disastrous defeat, military insanity and completley chaotic ineptitude and turn it into A matter of Intense National pride. who else??
+Who else but Australians and our mad cousins, the New Zealanders, would take a disastrous defeat, military insanity and completely chaotic ineptitude and turn it into A matter of intense national pride.

 To be proud of the fact that we are descended from convicts and from the detritus of English society is a truly Australian thing.